Surely these people could get legitimately download a copy of Windows 7 by bittorrent? After all, they've got a license to the software.

 Microsoft has been flooded with complaints from hundreds of disgruntled university bods who have struggled to download or successfully install Windows 7 files supplied by Digital River.
-As we reported last week, many UK-based university staff and students who stumped up £30 for Microsoft’s Windows 7 academic offer were grumbling …
+As we reported last week, many UK-based university staff and students who stumped up £30 for Microsoft’s Windows 7 academic offer were …

 Surely these people could get legitimately download a copy of Windows 7 by bittorrent?
 After all, they've got a license to the software.

 The unpack itself doesn't fail (though the error message implies that it does), all the files necessary for the installation get pulled out of the BOX files.
 Once you have these it is very easy to create a bootable ISO and burn it to a DVD.

 Stop grumbling, my Windows 7 x64 laptop runs fine, it was previously Vista x86.
 While Digital River should obviously have seen this coming and I am not defending them, a quick google solved the problem.

 Just bittorrent / copy an install DVD (I used the one which I pre-ordered from PC World) and use the key which they email out.
 I have done this and it works.